 LIFT Eligibility Requirements

-The Americans with Disabilities Act of 1990 (ADA) specifies how transit agencies should determine eligibility for LIFT services.
-Under the ADA, you may be eligible for LIFT service if you have a disability or disabling health condition and your disability or health condition prevents you from independently using TriMet buses and MAX Light Rail.
+Under the Americans with Disabilities Act (ADA), you may be eligible for LIFT service if you have a disability or disabling health condition and your disability or health condition prevents you from independently using TriMet buses and MAX Light Rail.

-Presence of a disability or a disabling health condition by itself does not make you eligible.
+The presence of a disability or a disabling health condition by itself does not make you eligible.
 Eligibility is also not based on your age, inability to drive, or the lack of availability or inconvenience of fixed-route services.
-Your ability to use transit is the basis for eligibility.

 For example, someone's physical and/or mental impairment might prevent them from:

 - getting to and from bus stops or MAX stations

 - understanding and remembering how to use the services

 - finding their way

 A LIFT applicant's eligibility may be classified as conditional, unconditional or temporary.
 These categories are defined and mandated by the ADA regulation.

 Conditional eligibility includes a description of certain circumstances or "conditions" when the person is unable to use fixed-route services and would qualify to use the LIFT service.
 Currently, LIFT relies on the individual to decide when they need to use LIFT service for any specific trip.